Exploring the Data: 40 YouTube Animated Videos by 40 Nonprofits

 Female Voice Overs in Nonprofit Animated Videos

-Surprisingly, only 28% of the videos on the list use open captions, while 23% have closed captions.
+Here's a shocker from our charity animation analysis: only 28% of videos use open captions, while a mere 23% offer closed captions.

 Nonprofit Video with No Subtitles

-Examining the engagement metrics reveals a notable imbalance.
-For every 150 views, a video receives about one like and less than 0.1 comments.
+Our explainer video agency uncovered a curious pattern in engagement metrics: for every 150 views, a charity animation typically receives just one like and less than 0.1 comments.

 Nonprofit Video Engagement Metrics